-DSS is based on The Nature Conservancy's Federally Negotiated rate as proposed and subsequently approved by the US Dept. of Interior on an annual basis.
-The portion requested from the grant represents 50% of this rate, with the remaining 50% contributed as leverage.
+DSS is based on The Nature Conservancy's Federally Negotiated Rate (FNR) as proposed and subsequently approved by the US Dept. of Interior on an annual basis.
+In this proposal we are requesting reimbursement of 7.5% of eligible base costs, as determined by our annual FNR and based on suggestions from the Council in last year's hearings.
+The un-recovered portion of the approved rates through the life of the grant is offered as leverage.